Shruti-Wadikar/Employee_Promotion_Prediction/README.md

 # Model Evaluation:
 Evaluated the model's performance using metrics such as accuracy, precision, recall, F1-score, and ROC AUC.
 Created confusion matrices and ROC curves for a comprehensive assessment.
+# Model Selection:
+Built a Classification model to estimate the likelihood of employee promotions.
+Selected AdaBoost classifier as the primary model, which demonstrated an impressive accuracy rate of 92%.

 # Achieved an accuracy of [accuracy] and a precision of [precision] in predicting employee promotions.
 Identified key factors contributing to employee promotions, providing actionable insights for HR decision-makers.
 Improved HR decision-making by enabling early identification of high-potential employees.

+Tools and Technologies Used:
+Utilized Python for data analysis and machine learning.
+Conducted EDA using data visualization libraries (e.g., Matplotlib, Seaborn).
+Employed the AdaBoost classifier for predictive modeling.